fmrtl73/pxdocs/content/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/running-in-production/_index.md

 #### Configuring the Server or the Compute Infrastructure

 * Check and ensure a _minimum_ 2 cores and 4GB of RAM are allocated for Portworx.
-* The base operating system of the server supports linux kernel 3.10+ .
-Newer 4.x linux kernels have many performance and stability related fixes and is recommended.
+* The base operating system of the server supports linux kernel 3.10+.
+Newer 4.x Linux kernels have many performance and stability related fixes and are recommended.

       ```text
       uname -r